kubernetes/community/sig-cli/CONTRIBUTING.md

 You can also check the [Contributor Cheat Sheet](/contributors/guide/contributor-cheatsheet/), with common resources for existing developers.

-The process for contributing code to Kubernetes via SIG-CLI [community][community page].

 Please be aware that all contributions to Kubernetes require time and commitment from project maintainers to direct and review work.
 This is done in additional to many other maintainer responsibilities, and direct engagement from maintainers is a finite resource.

 ### Learn a bit about the kubectl cli

-This is important.

-Learn about using kubectl with Kubernetes in the [Kubernetes Basics Tutorial].

-Learn about managing configuration in the [kubectl docs].
+Before you start contributing to SIG-CLI it is important to know [Kubernetes Basics] and how to use [kubectl].

 ## Pick your track